-Here are some resources and actions to protect and advance abortion access.
+Here are some resources and actions to protect and advance abortion access, including assistance for people seeking abortions and the organizations that provide that healthcare.

 Related Blog Posts on Advocacy, Civic Engagement, Racial Equity, Diversity, & Inclusion, Secular Holidays, Social Justice, and Tikkun Olam